Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 TIME: 3 PM

 "Our original instructions are to listen to that cloud floating by and the wind blowing by.
-That's poetry and prose in English but it is 'wakahan' in Lakota--it means to consciously apply mystery to everything--everything is alive and has its own consciousness."
+That is poetry and prose in English, but it is 'wakahan' in Lakota--it means to consciously apply mystery to everything--everything is alive and has its own consciousness."

 by Tiokasin Ghosthorse Sundancer, Lakota Nation